juliocezarcarneiro/sqlalchemy-challenge/README.md

 * Launch Jupyter Notebook for data exploration: jupyter notebook

-* Run the Flask API: python app.py
+* Open the Terminal and run the Flask API: python app.py

+* Access the .HTML page and navigate trough the Climate API

 ## Database Tables